Public opposition: Alternative movement of the 1970s

 The alternative movement achieved success with the six-week-long festival of the environment at the radio tower in Berlin in the summer of 1978, which was attended by tens of thousands of interested citizens.
-The film about the event, made by an associated group, the Berlin media workshop, titled If you do not have the courage to dream, you have no strength to fight, was screened in February 1980 at the Forum for Young Films at the Berlin International Film Festival.
+The film about the event, made by an associated group, the Berlin media workshop, titled If you do not have the courage to dream, you have no strength to fight, was screened in February 1980 at the Forum for Young Film at the Berlin International Film Festival.

 Social Movements

 Additionally, a lot of cabaret acts and theatre groups were founded during this phase (for example the Frankfurter Fronttheater and Die Drei Tornados, among others).
 The term public opposition now detached itself from its limited political purpose and also incorporated cultural work as well as subject-orientated activities, which became necessary in environmental engagement.
 The spectrum ranged from Vergangenheitsbewältigung (the struggle to overcome the past) to environmental protection and the anti-nuclear movement.
 The specialisation allowed the development of respective magazines for the women's movement, tenants' association, environmental groups and eco-groups.

 It was not only in Berlin that the possibility of using autonomous spaces was recognised (Kreuzberg) and then extended due to the widespread phenomenon of squatting.

 After the movements dwindled, the projects and opposing media either agreed to disagree, fused, or disbanded, for various reasons.
 To survive, many had to undergo a process of commercialisation.
 Examples are alternative newspapers like Ketchup from Heidelberg or Tip and Zitty in Berlin.
 This also affected the contents.
 With the internet, public opposition also shifted to the web.
-However, the term went out of fashion and is now just used as a historical expression.
+By the late twentieth century, the term fell out of common usage and is now primarily employed in historical and theoretical discussions.

 Public opposition in the Eastern Bloc

-The Russian term samizdat (literally: self-publishing) referred to the spread of alternative "grey" literature that did not conform to the system in the Soviet Union and later on in other parts of the Eastern Bloc. was spread via non-official channels, for example copying by hand, typing or photocopying.
+The Russian term samizdat (literally: self-publishing) referred to the spread of alternative "grey" literature that did not conform to the system in the Soviet Union and later on in other parts of the Eastern Bloc. was spread via non-official channels, for example, copying by hand, typing or photocopying.
 Samizdat existed to a significant extent in the Soviet Union, Poland, the GDR, Czechoslovakia and Hungary.